intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 **\#608 - "When unacceptable terms are offered - sometimes the best counter is silence"**

+**\#609 - "Never pay more than 10% upfront - for the intial kick-off of a fixed-price arrangement"**

 \#7xx - On Managing Your Professional Career
 ====